Metopes of the Parthenon: East metopes

 The metope east VII again represents a chariot, pulled by two winged horses.
 The most common interpretation is Hera, since Zeus is identified on the next metope.
 Moreover, the divine couple is represented together in the centre of the frieze as well as the pediment.
 The metope is VIII is extremely damaged: a bust is guessed on the left and a shield is discerned in the upper right quarter.
 The bottom of a chiton is engraved on the bottom of the metope under the bust.
-The identification of Zeus is justified by the central place of the metope on the east facade.
+The identification of Zeus is justified by the central place of the metope on the east façade.
 At the same time, the god is also in the centre of the frieze and pediment.
 On the metope east IX, the figure on the left is probably a giant, holding in his right hand a club or a bronze torch (added given the hole of fixation).
 His right arm is protected from an animal skin.
-His opponent enters his right knee in the thigh?.
+His opponent enters his right knee in the thigh(?).
 The position of the god's right arm, which would hold a sword, is not unlike that of Harmodios in the group of Tyrannicides.
 The identification of Apollo is again related to the frieze and pediment where the god is on the right side.
 The metope east X again shows a chariot pulled by two horses.
 On the frieze, the neighbours of Apollo are Artemis and Aphrodite, the two main propositions for the charioteer of this chariot.
 If one is identified as X, then the other is suggested for east XII, and vice versa.
 On the metope east XII, a female figure on the left walks to the right.
 She wears a peplos and her coat hangs from her left arm.
 There is too little of the giant (bust and head fragment) to determine anything.
 Here again, Artemis and Aphrodite are proposed, without being able to decide, especially since Eros is identified on the metope east XI, between the two.
 Finally, these two goddesses are sitting next to Apollo on the frieze.
 If Artemis is immediately on the right of his brother, Eros is also on the right of his mother, thus depriving us of a decisive rubric.